Mobile Mammograms 2026

 What should I bring?

 Bring your insurance card.
-If under age 40, you will need to bring your prescription.
+If age 35 to 39, you will need to bring a prescription.

 Yes.
-A preventive mammogram qualifies for 12,500 reward points or $50.
+Mammograms qualify for $50 or 12,500 reward points.
 See Wellness Incentives.

 What if I have never had a mammogram before?